11 facts about 'Top Gun' that will take your breath away

-Thirty years ago this weekend, Top Gun premiered to enthusiastic audiences around the country.
+Top Gun premiered to enthusiastic audiences around the country.

 The film was a smashing success, grossing $357 million worldwide at the box office.
 Top Gun went on to become the highest grossing film of the year, and one of the highest grossing films of the decade.
 Tom Cruise instantly became one of the world's biggest movie stars.